-- Manufactured homes are safe. - Manufactured homes are allowed in Corpus Christi, but only in certain zoning districts. - Manufactured homes have a lower purchase price than site-built housing. - Zoning exists to protect property values, among other things. - In other Texas cities with zoning codes, manufactured homes are restricted to certain zoning areas and prohibited in single-family zoning districts. - Industrialized Housing (Modular Housing) is allowed in any singlefamily zoning district with stipulations. - Manufactured homes can be constructed similarly to site-built houses.
+- Manufactured homes are safe. - Manufactured homes are allowed in Corpus Christi, but only in the "R-MH" Manufactured Home zoning district. - ➤ Manufactured homes have a lower purchase price than site-built housing. - Zoning exists to protect property values, among other things. - ➤ In many Texas cities with zoning codes, manufactured homes are restricted to certain areas and prohibited in single-family zoning districts. - ➤ Industrialized Housing (Modular Housing), which is different than manufactured homes, is allowed in any single-family zoning district with conditions. - Manufactured homes can be constructed similarly to site-built houses.